5l1v3r1/Cookie-Clicker/README.md

 Current issues:

 Threads all need to stop on exit of the program

-Data not correctly importing, concider revising the structure of the UpgradesController class Subprocess not working on windows, we now assume that the platform is windows for the data to be imported, if the system is not a windows machine, then it just returns data as a blank string.
+Data not correctly importing, concider revising the structure of the UpgradesController class

+Subprocess not working on windows, we now assume that the platform is windows for the data to be imported, if the system is not a windows machine, then it just returns data as a blank string.

+Add easter egg

+Clean up code

+Write better Doc Strings

+Make the Upgrade Menu better

+Overall, clean GUI, perhaps add some customization to the cookie screen.

+Modify the way the data is passed into the upgrades controller button and add a feature in the main class that applys those upgrades to program.